donut-party/datapotato/README2.md

 ## Purpose

-Datapotato lets you manage test fixtures in a way that's clear, concise, and easy to maintain.
+datapotato lets you manage test fixtures in a way that's clear, concise, and easy to maintain.
 It's great for dramatically reducing test boilerplate.

 Say you want to test a scenario where a forum post has gotten three likes by